laszlokiraly/DS-Applied-Deep-Learning/learnings/learnings.md

 ssd, workers 8, batch size 256, ~ 6.4 GB GPU Memory: 2:45 min
 hd,  workers 4, batch size 128: ~ 3.0 GB GPU Memory:05 min
 ```

+## dependencies

+It turned out that for my usecase yacs (`pip install yacs`) and matplotlib (`conda install matplotlib`) sufficed.
+The hassle with shapely was probably not necessary at all.
+The pillow problem was not existing after clean installation of pytorch (`conda install pytorch torchvision cudatoolkit=10.1 -c pytorch`) in a new conda environment.